CycloneBiz/OpenLoop-Classic/SECURITY.md

 ## Reporting a Vulnerability

 Report a vulneralbility by creating a issue and use a example template.
+If the vulneralbility is big please contact Owen (Github Maintaner) at `ow1e3@protonmail.com`.